livingdocsIO/documentation/guides/youtube_include.md

 ## Editor - Triggering a custom script
 Youtube should already be rendering without any further integration.
-If your include does not render correctly, feel free to check out the example [here](./twitter_include_embed.md#editor-sidebar-and-trigger-twitter-script) to trigger the render mechanism of a given script.
+If your include does not render correctly, you might need to trigger rendering on changes.
+See the example [here](./twitter_include_embed.md#editor-sidebar-and-trigger-twitter-script) to learn how to run code when new content is injected into the document.